BerkeleyLab/upcxx/docs/mpi-hybrid.md

 #### smp-conduit for single-node systems

-smp-conduit is currently incompatible with hybrid MPI applications, due to job spawning limitations.
-Please use one of the other conduits listed above with appropriate spawn arguments to use your single node.
-By default UPC++ will use process shared memory and efficient inter-process comms to implement all the on-node communication (bypassing the network adapter).
-High-quality MPI implementations will do the same.
+Since UPC++ 2025.10.0, smp-conduit is conditionally compatible with hybrid MPI applications.
+The base requirements and instructions are the same as those given above for InfiniBand, with `GASNET_SMP_SPAWNER=mpi` as the environment setting to force MPI-based launch.

+The compatibility is "conditional" in the sense that the launch of MPI applications must be configured to run all ranks on a single node.
+However, it is worth noting that it is not required that this be the node which runs `upcxx-run`, `mpirun`, or similar.

 ### Troubleshooting: